ILIAS-eLearning/ILIAS/Services/User/Privacy.md

 - User Language
 - User map (latitude longitude)

-Depending on settings in "Administration -> Users and Roles -> User Management" the above profile data values are available (visible and / or changeable) in the following sections:
+Depending on the settings in "Administration -> Users and Roles -> User Management" the above profile data values are available
+(visible and changeable) in the following sections:
 - User profile settings
 - New account registration
 - Local user administration in Categories
 - Visibility in Courses / Groups

-Once a profile data is enabled in the registration, local user administration or the personal profile.
-The assigned values are stored in the database.
-Deactivation of profile fields in the above sections will not delete any profile values.
+Once a profile data field is enabled in the registration, local user administration or the personal profile, the assigned values are stored in the database.
+Deactivation of profile fields in the above sections will not delete any profile values automatically.

 An user profile image / avatar is stored in the web data directory.